confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 > **Note:** Topics have many configurable parameters.
 A complete list of those configurations for Confluent Cloud can be found [here](https://docs.confluent.io/cloud/current/using/broker-config.html).
 If you are interested in viewing the default configurations, you can view them in the Topic Summary on the right side.

 6. After topic creation, the **Topics UI** allows you to monitor production and consumption throughput metrics and the configuration parameters for your topics.
 When you begin sending messages to Confluent Cloud, you will be able to view those messages and message schemas.
-7. Below is a look at our topic, **users_topic**, but you need to send data to this topic before you see any metrics.
+7. Below is a look at the topic, **users_topic**, but you need to send data to this topic before you see any metrics.

 <div align="center" padding=25px>
     <img src="images/users-topic.png" width=75% height=75%>